How do I know if I am going through depression?

-If you have any of these symptoms that I mentioned, you may be experiencing depression.
-Of course, there are varying degrees, and it can be mild or very severe; But, anyway, if this takes longer than you can tolerate, or if it is getting out of hand and you have not been able to handle it with your own coping strategies, it is best to get professional help.
+If you have any of these symptoms mentioned, you may be experiencing depression.
+Of course, there are varying degrees, and it can be mild or very severe; But, anyway, if this takes longer than you can tolerate, or if it is getting out of hand and you have not been able to handle it with your coping strategies, it is best to get professional help.

 At Refresh Recovery addiction treatment and mental health programs, we want to attend to your questions regarding depression or any dual diagnosis disorder such as addiction or alcoholism compounded with mental health disorders such as schizophrenia or OCD, among others.
 Please get in touch with us for any questions regarding when is the right time to get help and how to do so.
 We commend you for taking such a brave step towards healing.